news MCBC 3 Gaps Initiative

 To move these projects forward, MCBC is prepared to work with stakeholders and other interest groups to build support for each proposal.
 MCBC will partner with land managers to find funding for these projects, will recruit volunteers from its 2,500 annual contributors to help build and maintain these facilities, and will provide educational outreach once they are complete.

-Gap #1 – Status: Phase II approved, awaiting funding.
+Status: Phase II approved, slated for the 2023 work season.
 No ETA on Phase III

 MCBC 3 Gaps Initiative: Hwy 1

-Large user gap forcing bicyclists to use a 1.7 mile stretch of Highway 1, a narrow road between the Coast View Trail and Muir Beach.
+Problem: A large user gap forces bicyclists to use a 1.7-mile stretch of Highway 1, a narrow road between the Coast View Trail and Muir Beach.

 Solution: Construct two new multi-use trails between the Golden Gate Dairy Stables and the Coast View Trail.